arangodb/docs/3.9/tutorials-reduce-memory-footprint.md

 ```
 --arangosearch.threads-limit 1
 --rocksdb.max-background-jobs 4
---server.maintenance-threads 2
+--server.maintenance-threads 3
---server.maximal-threads 4
+--server.maximal-threads 5
 --server.minimal-threads 1
 ```

-In general, the number of threads is selected to fit the machine.
-However, each thread requires at least 8 MB of stack memory.
-By sacrificing some performance for parallel execution it is possible to reduce this.
+In general, the number of threads is determined automatically to match the capabilities of the target machine.
+However, each thread requires at least 8 MB of stack memory when running ArangoDB on Linux, so having a lot of concurrent threads around will need a lot of memory, too.
+Reducing the number of server threads as in the example above can help reduce the memory usage by thread, but will sacrifice throughput.

-This option will make logging synchronous:
+In addition, the following option will make logging synchronous, saving one dedicated background thread for the logging:

 ```
 --log.force-direct true